-Sure you've seen pecans on the ground or seen the wind blow the branches causing the pecans to fall on your head, but for Lane, expensive, top of the art industrial machines (valued at around $110,000) actually shake the trunks and branches of the trees to retrieve the pecans.
+You may have seen pecans on the ground or watched the wind blow the branches causing a few pecans to fall on your head, but for Lane, top of the art industrial machines actually shake the trunks and branches of the trees to retrieve the pecans.

 We spoke with Phillip Rigdon, the Farm Manager and a Lane on his mother's side, and he gave us the inside scoop on Lane's pecans:

-Here's the video of the process and pics of some of the tasty products.
+Here's a video of the process of harvesting Georgia pecans.

 Videography by Sade Olajide: Macon-Bibb County CVB Information Specialist